oKermorgant/calibration_gazebo/README.md

 In order to spawn and move the landmark, launch `roslaunch calibration_gazebo landmark.launch`

 This will try to identify the camera link (actually the first link containing 'camera') and spawn the chessboard in front of the camera.
-Otherwise the chessboard will spawn at a fixed position.
-A basic GUI is then be used to give velocities to the chessboard.
+Otherwise the chessboard will spawned at a fixed position.
+A basic GUI is then used to give velocities to the chessboard.

 Two simulated camera examples can be found by launching `roslaunch calibration_gazebo perspective.launch` and `roslaunch calibration_gazebo fisheye.launch`, that outputs the images on the '/camera/image' topic.